Castlewood Canyon State Park: Wildlife, ecology, and geography

 Among the many species living in the park are coyote, cottontail rabbit, red fox, black bear, prairie rattlesnake, mountain lion, meadow jumping mouse, turkey vulture, golden eagle, prairie falcon, virile crayfish, Woodhouse's toad and the northern leopard frog.

 Ecosystem Zones in the park are grasslands, shrublands, riparian, foothills-conifer, and caprock.

 Castlewood Canyon is on the edge of the Palmer Divide, a geologically upraised area that results in more moisture falling than is normal in eastern Colorado, watering the Black Forest.

 History

+The Cherry Creek Rockshelter archeological site is located within the park.

 The Castlewood Dam in Castlewood Canyon, built in 1890, suffered an utter collapse following heavy rains at 1 am on 3 August 1933, resulting in a 15-foot wall of water rushing down Cherry Creek to Denver, some 15 miles away.
 Warnings to the city by 4 am allowed most people to move out of the way of the flood waters.

-Castlewood State Park was formed in 1964, following an 87 acre land purchase in 1961 and an additional 792 acre purchase in the late 1970s.
+Castlewood State Park was formed in 1964, following an 87-acre land purchase in 1961 and an additional 792-acre purchase in the late 1970s.